We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Trigger finger is a condition in which a person’s finger locks or catches if they try to straighten or bend it.
-Depending on the condition’s severity, doctors will recommend either surgical treatments, medications, or some home remedies.
+Home remedies, such as splinting and exercise, may help manage it without the need for surgery.

 Most people experience trigger finger in the fourth (ring) finger or the thumb, but the condition can affect any of the fingers.